-The Faculty of Health Sciences’ Policy for Prevention of Learner Mistreatment is also attached here for reference.
+The Faculty of Health Sciences’ Policy for Prevention of Learner Mistreatment is attached here for reference.
 It answers questions around what falls under the definition of mistreatment and how reported incidents are dealt with.

 - Fitness and Recreation – Medical students enrolled at the U of M may activate their Recreation Services Student Membership with the Joe Doupe Recreation Centre at the Bannatyne campus as well as the Active Living Centre at the Fort Garry Campus.
 The Joe Doupe Recreation Centre is a recently renovated facility which includes a fitness centre, multi-use gymnasium, indoor track, multi-use studio, locker, and shower facilities.
-You can also register for fitness plus classes and intramural sports.
+You can also register for fitness classes and intramural sports.
 Please contact your class council’s athletic reps for more information on joining intramurals.

-- Finding a Family Physician – Check out the Fort Garry Campus University Health Centre or call Manitoba’s Family Doctor Finder at (204)-786-7111
+- Finding a Family Physician – Check out the Fort Garry Campus University Health Centre or call Manitoba’s Family Doctor Finder at (204) 786-7111

 - Health and Dental Insurance – All students are automatically registered for a health and dental plan through the University of Manitoba Students Union.
 You can opt out of the plan if you have alternate insurance.

 The Doc360 Physician Health initiative provides a wide range of supports to members of Doctors Manitoba.
 These services are available at no cost to you.
 For more information, visit the Doc360 for Medical Students page.

 The Physician and Family Support Program provides support, resources and information for personal and work-life issues.
 The confidential program is funded by Doctors Manitoba and is provided at no charge to medical learners, resident physicians, practicing physicians and retired physicians, and anyone in your household.

 - Open 24/7 with access in over 200 languages.